Community detection in network using Szegedy quantum walk: Numerical experiments

 \subsection{Barbell graphs}

-A barbell graph \cite{ghosh2008minimizing} is generated by joining $r$ copies of a complete graph $K_s$ with a particular vertex, called central vertex.
-We join the central vertex to the $r$ vertices belonging to different $K_s$ by $r$ edges.
-For example in \autoref{barbell_graph}, we depict a barbell graph, that has two complete graphs each of five vertices.
-We add two vertices from each of the $K_5$ graphs with a vertex $5$ by two edges.
-Here vertex $5$ acts as the central vertex.
-Therefore, the barbell graph under our consideration has eleven vertices and twenty-two edges.
+In \autoref{barbell_graph}, we consider a barbell graph \cite{ghosh2008minimizing} which is generated by joining two copies of the complete graph $K_5$ with a central vertex by two edges.
+This graph has eleven vertices and twenty-two edges.

-Considering $q = \frac{1}{m} = 0.0455$ in \autoref{combined_procedure}, we obtain three distinct communities in the barbel graph network.
-Two distinct communities arise from two complete graphs.The central vertex forms a community with a single vertex.
+Considering $q = \frac{1}{m} = 0.0455$ in \autoref{combined_procedure}, we obtain three distinct communities in the barbel graph.
+Two distinct communities arise from two complete graphs.
+The central vertex forms a community with a single vertex.
 The coverage values corresponding to $q = 0.0455$ is $0.909$.
-In \autoref{Communities_in_berbell_graph} we present the communities generated by \autoref{combined_procedure}.
+In \autoref{Communities_in_berbell_graph}, we present the communities generated by \autoref{combined_procedure}.